Matt-Eva/material-ui-demo/README.md

 Getting started with MUI is pretty straight forward.
 After you've created your new React App by running `npx create-react-app "my-app-name"`, where "my-app-name" is the name of your new React app, you're going to need to install MUI in your application.
 You can do this by running `npm install @mui/material @emotion/react @emotion/styled` if you use npm or running `yarn add @mui/material @emotion/react @emotion/styled` if you use yarn.
 For more on installation options, you can view <a href="https://mui.com/material-ui/getting-started/installation/">MUI's page on installation</a>.

+We're also going to install <a href="https://mui.com/material-ui/material-icons/">MUI Icons</a>, which are incredibly useful for giving your webpage a more polished, professional feel.
+Run `npm install @mui/icons-material` to gain access to all of MUI's Icons.

-Once you've run this command, you should see that `@mui/material`, `@emotion/react`, and `@emotion/styled` have all been added to your `package.json` as dependencies.
+Once you've run this command, you should see that `@mui/material`, `@emotion/react`, `@emotion/styled`, and `@mui/icons-material` have all been added to your `package.json` as dependencies.
 You're now ready to start using Material UI!

 ## Basic Setup